jk2236/RecordMatching/README.md

 # Record Matching

 ### Description
-This `R` package contains necessary tools for performing record matching of pairs of profiles that belong to relatives when the query and database rely on nonoverlapping genetic markers leveraging genomic linkage disequilibrium.
-The detailed description of the method can be found at [Kim et al](https://doi.org/10.1016/j.cell.2018.09.008).
+This `R` package contains tools for performing record matching of pairs of genetic profiles, as described in [Kim et al](https://doi.org/10.1016/j.cell.2018.09.008).
 The pipeline starts with a set of reference files containing SNP-STR genotypes on reference individuals, a set of files containing STR profiles only on test individuals, a set of files containing SNP profiles only on test individuals, and a set of genetic map files.
 It outputs a match-score matrix for all STR-SNP pairs, with rows indicating STR profiles and columns indicating SNP profiles.
 The package also includes a function that processes the match-score matrix.
 For a demonstration of the pipeline using the package, please see [Example](#example).

 ### Platform
 This is an R package that can work in any platform that makes use of R.